I love to experiment with new ways to craft my own homemade Christmas gifts each year.

 For households on a budget, these are reasonably cheap to make.
 Overall, this project cost me approximately $3.00 per sled.

-I chose to use the Hershey mini chocolates for my sleds, but if you can get square, individually wrapped candies, those would work too.
+I chose to use the Hershey mini-chocolates for my sleds, but if you can get square, individually wrapped candies, those would work too.
 I bought four boxes of candy canes to start with, so I could make 24 sleds.
 Since they come in different flavours, they don’t all look the same.

 The dollar store is the best place to start, and if they are missing something, you can head over to your nearest Walmart.
 I think receiving a gift is always better when it comes from the heart and not the store!

-What Should I know Before I Begin?
+What Should I Know Before I Begin?

 You're going to use hot glue, but don’t worry about that—it cools fast, so it never melts the chocolate.
-Make sure that whatever chocolate you decide to use has a flat side.
+Make sure that whatever chocolate you use has a flat side.
 This will make it easier to glue them on top of one another.
 It’ll look like a pyramid when it’s finished.

 I wouldn’t recommend stuffing one of these sleighs into a Christmas stocking, as it could get stuck when the recipient tries to pull it out come Christmas morning.
 They do look cute, however, resting on the top of a stocking after it’s been stuffed with plenty of other goodies and small gifts.

-I made twelve of these within a few hours, so they don’t take too much time to make.
+I made 12 of these within a few hours, so they don’t take too much time to make.
 The hardest part was trying to keep my candy canes the same width and length on the Kit Kat bar.
 I made a few mistakes, but once they were completed, you really couldn’t tell by looking at them.

 - Candy canes